BlueRidgeLabs/patterns/README.md

 Hosted on a single machine:
 * Server Set up:
   * It currently uses Capistrano for deployment to staging and production instances.
+    * it's an old version of Capistrano. need to upgrade.
-  * Environment Variables are used (saved in a local_env.yml file) for API keys and other IDs.
+  * Environment Variables are used (saved in a sample.env file) for some non-Rails things.
+  * credentials are stored in encrypted files, in yaml format.
+You'll need the production.key on your server.
   * you'll need ssh-agent forwarding:
   ```ssh-add -L``
 If the command says that no identity is available, you'll need to add your key: